 Creating the User Interface

-Widgets are full-screen applications, but since the user interface is provided through HTML, widgets can use HTML layout to accommodate the form factor of the Windows Mobile device.
+Widgets are full-screen applications, but since the user interface is provided through HTML, widgets can use HTML layout to accommodate the form factor of the phone.
 In addition, the developer can use the document body object to access the screen dimensions and orientation of the device.
 The widget API also provides notifications for the change in screen orientation (for example, if the device is rotated), and the developer can use this notification to alter the user interface.

 Similar to AJAX application development, widget developers can respond to events from controls and other elements on the Web page.
 A particularly useful feature of Windows Mobile is the support for localization.